helm/charts/stable/spring-cloud-data-flow/README.md

 There are three messaging layers available in this chart:
 - RabbitMQ (default)
-- RabbitMQ HA
 - Kafka

-To change the messaging layer to a highly available (HA) version of RabbitMQ, use the following `set` flags to the `helm` command, for example:

-`--set rabbitmq-ha.enabled=true,rabbitmq.enabled=false`

-Alternatively, to change the messaging layer to Kafka, use the following `set` flags to the `helm` command, for example:
+To change the messaging layer to Kafka, use the following `set` flags to the `helm` command, for example:

 `--set kafka.enabled=true,rabbitmq.enabled=false`